kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 8. The selected scheduler provider supports every requested field.
 9. Shared ResourceClaims have matching references in every member pod template that consumes them.
+10. The effective leader and worker templates have the same `priorityClassName`.
+One flat PodGroup has one group priority and cannot faithfully represent members with different priorities.
+LWS copies the common value into the Workload template; the Priority admission plugin resolves the numeric priority and, when `PodGroupPreemptionPolicy` is enabled, its preemption policy.

+LWS is an out-of-tree controller, so its CRD API server does not automatically run the Go declarative validators generated for the embedded `v1alpha3` building blocks.
+LWS therefore leaves `workloadbuilder.BuildOptions.DisableDeclarativeValidation` set to `false` and calls `Builder.Validate(ctx, ValidationInput)` on create and update.
+The builder's policy and disruption-mode allow-lists are an additional deny-by- default compatibility boundary; they do not replace LWS-specific validation.

 `SubGroupPolicy` does not create additional PodGroups in this phase.
 All subgroups in one LWS replica remain members of the same PodGroup.
 Per-subgroup